 A 78-year-old woman was admitted with TEN, which affected 60% of TBSA.
 Five weeks before the onset of TEN, she was diagnosed with COVID-19 with pneumonitis and received piperacillin/tazobactam.
 She was double vaccinated with the mRNA COVID-19 vaccine.

 A 26-year-old man was admitted with TEN, which affected 70% of TBSA.
-He received the mRNA COVID-19 vaccine three weeks before the onset of TEN.
-Due to the vaccine-associated symptoms, he took paracetamol and ibuprofen, he used them before without any adverse effects.
-She was triple vaccinated with the previous two doses of a viral vector vaccine.
+Three weeks before the onset of TEN, he received the mRNA COVID-19 vaccine.
+Due to the vaccine-associated symptoms, he took paracetamol and ibuprofen, which he used before without any adverse effects.
+He received two doses of a viral vector vaccine before the mRNA COVID-19 vaccination.

 A 53-year-old woman was admitted with TEN, which affected 95% of TBSA.
 She received a viral vector vaccine three weeks before the onset of TEN.
 The patient was treated with captopril and amlodipine for scleroderma renal crisis.
 She was quadruple vaccinated with previous doses of viral vector and mRNA vaccines.

 A 47-year-old man was admitted with SJS/TEN overlap, which affected 10% of TBSA.
-He had a COVID-19 infection five weeks before the onset of SJS/TEN overlap and was treated with amoxicillin.
+Five weeks before the onset of SJS/TEN overlap he had COVID-19 and was treated with amoxicillin.
 The patient has previously taken amoxicillin without any adverse effects.
-He was triple vaccinated with the mRNA vaccine.
+He was triple vaccinated with the mRNA COVID vaccine.

 A 53-year-old woman was admitted with TEN, which affected 90% of TBSA.
 She received the mRNA COVID-19 vaccine four weeks before the onset.
 The patient was treated with piperacillin/tazobactam for bacterial peritonitis.
 She has previously taken penicillin with no adverse effects.
 She was triple vaccinated with the mRNA COVID-19 vaccine.